Officers

 The Scottish Economic Society (SES) is governed by a Council comprising elected officers, past presidents, elected members, and co-opted members.
 The Council is responsible for the strategic direction and overall governance of the Society, ensuring that SES fulfills its mission to promote the study and teaching of economics in Scotland.

-Council Structure
+1Council Structure

-- Elected Members: Individuals elected by the membership to represent a broad spectrum of expertise in economics.
+- Officers: The core executive team, including the President, President-Elect, Secretary, and Treasurer. - Elected Members: Individuals elected by the membership to represent a broad spectrum of expertise in economics. - Co-opted Members: Appointed to provide specific skills or represent key stakeholder groups.

-Decision-Making Process
+3Decision-Making Process

 Decisions are made collectively by the Council through regular meetings and consultations.
 The Council ensures transparency and accountability in its operations and decision-making processes.

-Compliance and Ethics
+5Compliance and Ethics

 SES adheres to high standards of governance, ethics, and compliance.
 The Society follows principles of transparency, accountability, and integrity in all its operations.
 Council members are expected to disclose any conflicts of interest and to act in the best interests of the Society.